 Gabriela Talavera Counsellor & Psychotherapist (Reg.
 MBACP)

-Exacerbated anxiety can trigger panic attacks and feelings of dissociation and detachment.
+Exacerbated stress and anxiety can trigger panic attacks and feelings of dissociation and detachment.
 I specialise in the treatment of anxiety and depression, depersonalisation disorder and bereavement.

-If you recently lost a loved one, it can be specially difficult during the recent pandemic.
+If you recently lost a loved one, it can be particularly difficult during the pandemic.
 You may experience intense feelings of anger, sadness and regret.
 I can provide you with a safe and confidential space where we you can talk freely without fearing being judge.

 Some people come to therapy because they want to understand or talk about difficult feelings rooted in their childhood, perhaps attempting to have better relationships with family members, a partner or friends.
 Central to my work is the quality of the relationship between us, I am often described as a warm, emphatic therapist.